wjwillemse/nafigator/README.rst

                        params = {'fileDesc': {'author': 'anonymous'}},
                        nlp = None)

-- input: text document to convert to naf document
+- input: document to convert to naf document
 - engine: pipeline processor, i.e. 'spacy' or 'stanza'
-- language: 'en' or 'nl'
+- language: for example 'en' or 'nl'
 - naf_version: 'v3' or 'v3.1'
 - dtd_validation: True or False (default = False)
 - params: dictionary with parameters (default = {})
 - nlp: custom made pipeline object from spacy or stanza (default = None)

+The returning object, doc, is a NafDocument from which layers can be accessed.

 Get the document and processors metadata via::